 4. The transition from pre-settled status

 Problems can emerge also for people with pre-settled status.
-While settled status is obtained after 5 years of continuous residence, EU citizens who have lived in the UK for less than that are eligible for pre-settlement and can complete the 5-year residence period to get full status.
+While settled status is obtained after 5 years of continuous residence, EU citizens who have lived in the UK for less than that are eligible for pre-settlement and can complete the 5-year residence period to obtain full status.

 EU citizens with pre-settled status are also allowed to leave the country for 6 continuous months (up to 12 months for an “important reason” such as Covid-19) and 2 years in total without losing the right to apply to settlement.